faerber-lab/RINoBench/README.md

 ```
 NoveltyBench/
 ├── data/
-│   ├── final_benchmark_dataset                # includes the dataset for NoveltyBench
+│   ├── final_benchmark_dataset                # includes the dataset for RINoBench
 │   ├── evaluations                            # incudes the evaluation results of various state-of-the-art LLMs on NoveltyBench
 │   └── novelty_predictions                    # incudes the reserach idea nvoelty judgments of various state-of-the-art LLMs on NoveltyBench
 │